-Bylaws Article VII, Section 2, of the 1998-99 Constitution, Bylaws, and Standing Rules of the University Faculty Senate provides the authorization for the Graduate School to approve new and revised graduate programs and courses.
+Bylaws Article VII, Section 2, of the Constitution, Bylaws, and Standing Rules of the University Faculty Senate provides the authorization for the Graduate Faculty to approve new and revised graduate programs and courses.
 It reads as follows:

 The faculty of the Graduate School, as represented by the Graduate Council, is delegated authority for the interests of the Graduate School except in those matters that have University-wide implications; it shall administer its own affairs subject to review by the Senate.

 - The review process shall include a report of actions of the Graduate Council to the Senate through the Senate Council.
 On special motion of the Senate Council, any of those actions may be placed on the agenda of the Senate for appropriate action.